Join Sophie-stication Nation

+Most people have a hard time believing me when I tell them they can be single and happy.
 When I tell people that I am 30 and single (well 30 plus) and I am single and happy, they look at me as though I am a creature from another planet.
-It seems like when you tell people you are single, especially for us 30 and single people, they look at you as if you have just been diagnosed with a terminal illness.
+It seems like when you tell people you are single, especially for us 30 and up, they look at you as if you have just been diagnosed with a terminal illness.
 I am not saying that I want to stay single forever, but there are times when I love being single, and have learned that there are perks to being single as well.
 It is not all about waiting for your prince charming to come rescue you from a bad life.

 During those times where I went through my “I am lonely and single phase” I was mopping around the house all depressed.
 But then I realized two things.
 The first, which I think many single Christian women can relate to, is that when I have God I am never alone and the second is if I cannot be happy as a single woman, then it is going to be very difficult for me to be happy with someone else.
 Even if you are tired of being single, you should still be able to make yourself happy.
 Relationships can bring you joy, but it is not other people’s responsibility to make you happy.
 It is yours.